mbari-org/mxm-java-client/README.md

-This is preliminary java client library to interact with an MXM service.
+This is a preliminary java client library to interact with an MXM service.

 Against the MXM API endpoint `http://tsauv.shore.mbari.org/mxm-graphql`